iamdatamatt/sideline-sprint-misc/README.md

 Olympics coverage and inviting users to our Discord server.
 These templates were written using MJML, then exported to HTML and/or text files depending on the use case.

+We used a variety of email providers during this project, including MailerLite, Campaign Monitor, and Beehiiv.
+Certain variables and naming conventions (e.g. cm-...) are linked to the specific provider we were using at a given time.